vzhomeexperiments/FALCON_D/README.md

 20191109 Repository to develop simpler trading robot.

+**NB: Use on your own risk!!!**

+Implemented based on the FALCON template.
+Trading robot can be used together with *Decision Support System* as described in the 'Lazy Trading Educational Project'.
+Robot logic is implemented based on states.
+States are defined in the custom functions that 'confines' a strategy space in one place.
+Obviously the best is to understand this robot using Strategy Tester, well only use it for H1 charts!

 ## Goal

-Develop robot that works just to buy or sell assets once the market is in identified bullish state
+Develop robot that works just to buy or sell assets once the market is in identified bullish or bearish state

 Trading strategy based on:

-* Asset Technical Analysis (Avoid Negative Swap, current price position must not be below/above 950D Moving Average, not on it's upper/lower region)
+* Asset Technical Analysis (e.g. Avoid Negative Swap, current price position must not be below/above 950D Moving Average, not on it's upper/lower region)
-* Market Fundamental Analysis (Trading Pair Selection based on economy differences, avoiding Risky assets affected by big news events e.g. Brexit)
+* Asset Fundamental Analysis (e.g. Trading Pair Selection based on economy strenght differences, avoiding Risky assets affected by big news events, etc)
-* Trading execution in one direction (buy/sell) which has to be selected by user
+* Trading execution that can be enabled conditionally in one or both directions (buy/sell) which has to be selected by user

 ### Code source

-Original code is taken from: FALCON_F2
+Original code is taken from: FALCON_F2, some ideas are borrowed from ForexBoat course on Forex

-### Modifications

-2019-09-11 New Version

-# Full Strategy Development
+# Example of setups

 ## Robot Setup

-* only using max 10 charts with pairs that we know (e.g. USD/GBP/EUR/CHF/CAD)
+* Using just few charts with Assets that we know (e.g. USD/GBP/EUR/CHF)

 ## Decision support for Pairs selection